 Radicular veins drain the smaller veins of the spinal cord and the internal and external vertebral veins.
 They empty into segmental and intervertebral veins.
 Blood flows from these vessels into one of three large vessels depending on the location.
 The superior vena cava drains the area of the cervical spine.
 The azygous and hemiazygous veins drain the thoracic area, and the inferior vena cava drains the lower regions of the lumbar and sacral spine.

 The nervous system is split into 2 systems: the central nervous system (CNS), which is composed of the brain and spinal cord, and the peripheral nervous system, which consists of spinal nerves, cranial nerves, and their ganglia.
 The spinal cord is contained within the vertebral column.
 It extends from the base of the brain to the base of the spine where it comes to an end at the conus medullaris and filum terminale.
 The conus medullaris is the tapering, cone-shaped end of the spinal cord.
 It usually terminates at L1-L2 in adults but may extend further as an anatomical variant.
 In newborns, the conus medullaris is as low as L3-L4.
 The ending location is relevant for procedures such as the lumbar puncture to reduce the risk of cord trauma.
 The filum terminale is a delicate extension of the spinal cord from the conus medullaris that anchors to the dorsum of the coccyx.
-The cauda equina (“horse’s tail”) extend from the conus medullaris below.
+The cauda equina (“horse’s tail”) extends from the conus medullaris below.

 Thirty-one pairs of spinal nerves exit the spinal cord and pass through the intervertebral foramen to innervate the periphery.
 Meningeal branches of spinal nerves innervate the vertebrae.

 As the central weight-bearing bony structure, the spine undergoes tremendous force.
 The muscles that attach to the spine help maintain posture and distribute the uneven force of the body’s weight.
-They are divided into the extrinsic and intrinsic back muscle groups.
+They are divided into extrinsic and intrinsic back muscle groups.

 The extrinsic muscles are further divided into superficial (trapezius, latissimus dorsi, levator scapulae, and the major and minor rhomboids) and intermediate (serratus posterior superior and serratus posterior inferior) groups.
 The superficial extrinsic muscles are involved in the movement of the upper limbs including movements of the scapula and humerus.
-The intermediate extrinsic muscles are involved in rib movement to aid respiration.
+The intermediate extrinsic muscles are involved in the rib movement to aid respiration.

 The intrinsic back muscles are separated into 3 layers: superficial, intermediate, and deep.
 These muscles aid in the movement of the spine and maintain postures.
 The superficial layer is made of the splenius capitis and splenius cervicis.
 These are involved in neck flexion, rotation, and extension.
 The intermediate layer is mostly made of the paraspinal or erector spinae muscles, the iliocostalis, longissimus, and spinalis.
 As the name implies, the erector spinae are important in extending and maintaining the central curvature of the spine.

 The deep layer of the intrinsic back muscles includes muscles that lie between the transverse and spinous processes of the vertebrae.
 They are sometimes called the paravertebral muscles and include three groups of muscles.
-The semispinalis is the most superficial; it is prominent in the thoracic and cervical region.
+The semispinalis is the most superficial; it is prominent in the thoracic and cervical regions.
 The multifidus is deep to semispinalis and most prominent in the lumbar region.
 Finally, the rotatores muscles are deepest and most prominent in the thoracic region.

 The suboccipital muscles are located deep in the back of the neck.
 They attach to the skull and are involved in the movement of the head.
 These include the muscles that make up the suboccipital triangle: the rectus capitis posterior major, obliquus capitis superior, and obliquus capitis inferior.
 The importance of this triangle is that this is the location of the vertebral artery’s loop from the transverse foramen of the atlas to enter the foramen magnum of the skull where it supplies the brainstem.